bologer/anycomment.io/readme.txt

 It could only be difficult for website who have HTTP only and hight traffic as transfer to HTTPs can cause some traffic lose.

 == Changelog ==

+= 0.0.70 – 10.11.2018 =

+**Enhancements:**

+* Added ability to see who rated in "Rating" submenu
+* Completely rewritten code towards PSR-4

+**Fixes:**

+* Fixed issue when on mobile devices attachments icon was too small to click on

 = 0.0.69 – 06.11.2018 =